gsuberland/ropywiki/README.md

 3. Place your wiki documents into the `./wiki/` folder (or modify the `sitedir` variable at the top of `ropywiki.py` to point to your wiki directory)
 4. Run `python ropywiki.py`
 5. Connect to the wiki on http://127.0.0.1:8080/

+## License

+Code released under MIT license.
+Full license text can be read [here](LICENSE).

+## Contributions

+Pull requests welcome.
+Only hard rule is not to introduce new dependencies! :)